scrum-gang/jobapplications/README.md

 * `export PSQL_USER="potato"`
 * `export PSQL_PW="potato_pw"`

 Finally, you can create the tables in your database using the `setup.py` script.
-Note that this script is temporary and will be replaced with proper migrations using `alembic` shortly!
 * `python setup.py`

 You now have an instance of the database with the correct tables and columns! :tada:

+### Upgrading
+When modifying the database, alembic is in place to handle data migrations from an old schema to a new one.
+Alembic handles data migrations automatically, so it is sufficient to perform the following commands:
+* Create the directory `alembic/versions` if it does not exist yet.
+* `alembic revision -m <your message here>` to create a baseline migration (if the folder `alembic/versions` is empty and no previous migrations exist)
+* `alembic upgrade head` to upgrade the database to the newest revision
+* `alembic revision --autogenerate -m <your message here>` to auto generate a new version

+Note that sometimes Alembic auto generates the upgrade scripts with the table deletions in the wrong order.
+If you see an error message containing `table <...> depends on <...>`, simply modify the python script in `alembic/versions` for your current migration to ensure it is deleting tables with the most dependencies last.